 My engineer moved to a village called AGENCOURT, near CLERMONT and I have not heard of him since.

 From subsequent research I believe the gendarme from Bresles who helped my father was a Mr Jean Roudiere.
 I thank you, and everyone else involved in keeping him safe in 1944, with all my heart.

 Other names that have come up in research are Baron Alfred Dunbar-Schultz (probably a resistance chief from Montataire), Charles Wattelle (a gendarme from Montataire), Gilbert Thibault (from Auneuil, the leader of the local escape line, in connection with Comete and Shelburn) and Roger Barrier (or Barier) of escape groupe "Theo".
 I hope to add more detail as I find it.

 It seems like my father and Bill Robinson never met again after they were separated and I have been able to find no trace of him at all since that point.
 I do know he did make it back to the UK but his IS9 report is missing from the files.
 Clermont is just to the east of Bresles, and there is a small hamlet called Angicourt nearby which is likely to be what was meant.
 Agencourt is much further south, beyond Paris and some distance from another Clermont.

-Time with the FFI
+Jack's time with the FFI